-Without rain, the plants that are food for land animals and birds is in short supply or dies out all together.
-When waterways dry up the wildlife has no drinking water.
-Fish and other animals that live in streams, rivers and dams, will die when the waterways dry up.
+Without rain, the plant food eaten by land animals and birds is in short supply or dies out all together.
+When waterways dry up wildlife has no drinking water.
+Fish and other animals that live in streams, rivers and dams will die when the waterways dry up.

 Drought and frogs

 Frogs need water in which to lay their eggs and for the tadpoles to live in as they develop into frogs.
 There are many creeks, rivers, wetlands and so on that may not have dried up in the drought.
 However there may not be as much water as usual, but frogs do not need much water in which to breed.
 Different species have different habits, and some frogs breed in temporary ponds that may not have filled during the drought.
 These species would be affected, and would have to seek other water, or else they may not breed during the driest months.

 Drought and reptiles